awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances.md

 For more information, see [AWS Systems Manager Managed Instances](managed_instances.md)\.

 **About instance tiers**
 AWS Systems Manager offers a standard\-instances tier and an advanced\-instances tier for servers and VMs in your hybrid environment\.
-The standard\-instances tier enables you to register a maximum of 1,000 on\-premises servers or VMs per Amazon Web Services account per AWS Region\.
+The standard\-instances tier enables you to register a maximum of 1,000 on\-premises servers or VMs per AWS account per AWS Region\.
 If you need to register more than 1,000 on\-premises servers or VMs in a single account and Region, then use the advanced\-instances tier\.
 Advanced instances also enable you to connect to your hybrid machines by using AWS Systems Manager Session Manager\.
 Session Manager provides interactive shell access to your instances\.

 For more information, see [Configuring instance tiers](systems-manager-managed-instances-tiers.md)\.